Introduction

 Two prominent models are widely used in aviation:

-- Boeing Alertness Model (BAM): This model forms the scientific basis for commercial applications such as Jeppesen's CrewAlert iOS application, which provides scientific alertness predictions directly to pilots and airlines.
+• Boeing Alertness Model (BAM): This model provides the scientific foundation for various commercial flight-deck applications.
+Most notably, it powers Jeppesen’s CrewAlert iOS application, which delivers real-time alertness predictions and mitigation strategies directly to pilots and airline scheduling departments [6].

-However, these models have important limitations.
+However, these models have important limitations [6].
 They predict average fatigue levels for populations and cannot reliably account for significant individual variability in sleep needs.
 Most models focus primarily on acute effects and may fail to accurately capture chronic sleep debt accumulated over long periods.
-Furthermore, BFM-predicted fatigue levels do not always correlate linearly with actual safety risk, as human operators often deploy defenses or countermeasures that mask the modeled risk.
+Furthermore, BFM-predicted fatigue levels do not always correlate linearly with actual safety risk, as human operators often deploy defences or countermeasures that mask the modelled risk.
 This is why BFMs must be considered only one element of a comprehensive FRMS, requiring validation through operational data collection.

 Operational Reporting and Governance

-The Fatigue Safety Advisory Group (FSAG)—comprising representatives from management, scheduling, and frontline operational personnel—continuously monitors performance indicators such as the rate of fatigue reports per flight segment, ensuring that specific operations covered by FRMS do not generate fatigue reports or risk levels significantly higher than standard operations.
+The Fatigue Safety Advisory Group (FSAG)—comprising representatives from management, scheduling, and frontline operational personnel—continuously monitors performance indicators, such as the rate of fatigue reports per flight segment, to ensure that specific operations covered by FRMS do not generate fatigue reports or risk levels significantly higher than those of standard operations.

-In cases where regulatory deviations have been granted based on FRMS, the FSAG must have the opportunity to intervene and stop specific operations if their recommendations are not implemented or if data indicates the FRMS is failing to deliver adequate safety assurance.
-This mechanism confirms that FRMS effectiveness depends heavily on organizational safety culture and regulatory enforcement.
+In cases where regulatory deviations have been granted based on FRMS, the FSAG must have the opportunity to intervene and stop specific operations if their recommendations are not implemented or if data indicates the FRMS is failing to deliver adequate safety assurance [1, 8].
+This mechanism confirms that FRMS effectiveness depends heavily on organisational safety culture and regulatory enforcement.

 Comparing Global Approaches

-While the International Civil Aviation Organization (ICAO) provides the overall framework, countries have taken different paths in how they balance fixed duty-time limits with data-driven Fatigue Risk Management Systems (FRMS).
+While ICAO provides the overall framework, countries have taken different paths in balancing fixed duty-time limits with data-driven FRMS.

-- Asia–Pacific -- Across Asia–Pacific, the picture is mixed.
-Australia and New Zealand were early adopters of FRMS, offering detailed guidance and training for operators.
+• Asia–Pacific: Across Asia–Pacific, the picture is mixed.
+Australia and New Zealand were early adopters of FRMS, offering extensive guidance and training for operators.
 Other countries, including Singapore, Japan, and South Korea, are gradually moving the same way.
 Some, such as India, have first tightened traditional limits before introducing FRMS options for certain types of operations.

-- India -- India’s DGCA has recently made fatigue a central safety issue.
-Following several reports of exhausted crews and near-misses, it introduced new Flight Duty Time Limitation rules in 2024.
+• India: India’s DGCA has recently made fatigue a central safety issue.
+Following several reports of exhausted crews and near-misses, it issued revised Flight Duty Time Limitation rules in 2024.
 These reforms increased weekly rest requirements and tightened night-duty restrictions, bringing India’s standards closer to those in Europe and North America.
-The DGCA has also begun exploring how FRMS could be introduced for airlines capable of managing it responsibly.
+The DGCA has also begun exploring how FRMS could be introduced for airlines capable of managing it responsibly [5].

 Cultural Barriers to Reporting

-FRMS only works if operational personnel feel safe reporting when they're too fatigued to fly.
-If people fear punishment for admitting they're tired, the system loses the real-world data it needs to identify problems and adjust policies accordingly.
-Internal organizational divisions can undermine this, as seen in some companies where flight crew and cabin crew fatigue issues are managed separately rather than as part of the same safety concern.
+FRMS only works if operational personnel feel safe reporting when they’re too fatigued to fly.
+If people fear punishment for admitting they’re tired, the system loses the real-world data it needs to identify problems and adjust policies accordingly.
+Internal organisational divisions can undermine this, as seen in some companies where flight and cabin crew fatigue are managed separately rather than as a single safety concern.

-While Biomathematical Fatigue Models are essential for planning rosters, their inherent limitations—predicting average fatigue for groups rather than individuals, and potentially missing accumulated sleep debt—create ongoing challenges.
-Relying too heavily on model predictions without checking them against reality can lead to misjudging actual risk, which is why tracking what's really happening matters so much.
+While Biomathematical Fatigue Models are indispensable for roster planning, their inherent weaknesses—predicting average fatigue for groups rather than individuals and potentially missing accumulated sleep debt—pose ongoing challenges.
+Relying too heavily on model projections without checking them against reality can lead to misjudging actual risk, which is why tracking what’s really happening matters so much.

-For monitoring alertness during flight, systems like the Integrated Cockpit Sensing system—developed by the Air Force Research Laboratory and BAE Systems—track pilot health and physical condition in real time, designed to detect when something's affecting a pilot's ability to perform and alert them before it becomes critical.
+For monitoring alertness during flight, systems like the Integrated Cockpit Sensing suite—developed by the Air Force Research Laboratory and BAE Systems—track pilot health and physical condition in real time, designed to detect when fatigue or stress is affecting performance and to alert the crew before it becomes critical [10].

 An Ongoing Evolution

 But this evolution is far from complete.
-As operations become more demanding and our understanding of fatigue deepens, the future lies in sophisticated systems that adapt to specific operational realities while maintaining rigorous safety standards.
-The challenge is making sure these systems are implemented with the right organizational culture, proper technological validation, and continuous oversight to actually deliver the safety improvements they promise.
+As operations become more demanding and our understanding of fatigue deepens, the future lies in state-of-the-art systems that adapt to specific operational realities while upholding strict safety standards.
+The challenge is ensuring these systems are implemented with the right organisational culture, proper technological validation, and continuous oversight to deliver the safety improvements they promise.

 For professionals in other industries dealing with shift work, long hours, or safety-critical tasks under fatigue conditions, aviation’s experience offers useful lessons—both in what data-driven risk management can achieve and in how difficult it is to translate scientific knowledge into practices that work in the real world.
 The work continues, driven by the reality that keeping people alert remains one of aviation’s toughest and most important challenges.